LuisThiamNye/roam-toc/README.md

 Some current limitations:
 - Markdown is not rendered
 - The heading must be visible on the page in order to jump to it.
+(The script could be improved by automatically expanding blocks as necessary.)